Canada ranked most livable county by European expats

 An additional important factor for mainland Europeans looking to relocate is that Canada is officially bilingual, with many Canadians speaking English as well as French, the third most widely spoken language in Europe.

-UK nationals make up the third largest foreign-born group in Canada –after India and China – which has attracted a large foreign-born population of approximately 6,775,800 people with a total 20.6 per cent of the population - the highest proportion among the G8 countries.
+UK nationals make up the third largest foreign-born group in Canada, after India and China, which has attracted a large foreign-born population of approximately 6.7 million people with a total 20.6 percent of the population — the highest proportion among the G8 countries.

 “Canadian cities have always provided a high quality of life for European expats, with consistently high scores putting Canadian cities above many European counterparts.
 Harry and Meghan follow in the footsteps of millions of European expats to Canadian cities, namely Toronto and Vancouver, which are relatively easy for European expatriates to adapt to.
-Choosing Canada to bring up their new family means they will experience lower crime levels, good public facilities, and better air quality,” comments Neil Ashman, Senior Location Ratings Analyst at ECA International.
+Choosing Canada to bring up their new family means they will experience lower crime levels, good public facilities, and better air quality,” said Neil Ashman, senior location ratings analyst at ECA International.

 Toronto ranks top for Europeans in Canada